Zaphyrea/Scientific-publications/README.md

 ## Make it work

+There are two possibilities to make it functionnal.

+### First choice

+Using the mongauteurs.zip
-First you have to unzip the file.
+You have to unzip the file.

+### Second choice

+Using mongauteurs folder
+You just have to unzip the dblp.zip

+## Launch it

  Then you can deploy the Docker container using this command :

     docker-compose up --build -d
 Take care to be in 'mongauteurs' folder in your terminal when you enter the command